nikerla/vc-content/pages/glossary/ecommerce-platforms.md

         </div>
     </div>
     <div class="text">
-        <p>Promotions and special deals, incorporated by the platform will assist in increasing your sales, while store connection with social media accounts will help in marketing.
+        <p>Promotions and special deals, incorporated by <a href="https://www.x-cart.com/" rel="nofollow">the platform</a> will assist in increasing your sales, while store connection with social media accounts will help in marketing.
 Syncing with eBay and PayPal is perfect, allowing for quick checkout and payment, without any sweat.
 Pricing is a bit different from other stores and includes a one-time $495 purchase of Business edition that lets you upload multiple products, control your social media marketing and more.</p>
     </div>
     <h2>PrestaShop</h2>
     <div class="col-w">
         <div class="col __col-70 text" style="margin-top: 0; padding-right: 20px;">
-            A service that allows you to have an advanced e-commerce store with the ability to have it hosted via the platform itself.
+            <a href="https://www.prestashop.com/en" rel="nofollow">A service</a> that allows you to have an advanced e-commerce store with the ability to have it hosted via the platform itself.
 It is free just like Wordpress.com that lets you use both the same tools in the cloud or on your own.
 Despite the choice, it stays open.
 Starting with basic features, you can add popovers for customers to see your product options and browse through them quickly.
         </div>
         <div class="col __col-30">
             <img alt="Best Ecommerce Platforms - PrestaShop" src="assets/images/prestashop.jpg" />